Music Demixing Challenge 2021: MDX Challenge 2021 Results and Key Takeaways

 The two baselines described in Sec.~\ref{Baselines}, as well as state-of-the-art MSS methods, were evaluated on MDXDB21.
 Table~\ref{tab:result_LBA} shows SDR results averaged over all 27 songs on leaderboard A, where all the listed models were trained only either on MUSDB18 or on MUSDB-HQ.
-For leaderboard B, UMX and X-UMX were trained on both, training and test set of MUSDB18-HQ, using the same 14 songs for validation as if only train part of MUSDB18 would have been used.
+For leaderboard B, UMX and X-UMX were trained on both, training and test set of MUSDB18-HQ, using the same 14 songs for validation as if only the train part of MUSDB18 would have been used.
 Table~\ref{tab:result_LBB} shows the SDR results on leaderboard B. Since the extra dataset used in each model is different, we cannot directly compare their scores, but we nonetheless listed the results to see how well the SOTA models can perform on new data created by music professionals.
-It can already be seen that the difference in SDR between these models is smaller to what is reported on the well established MUSDB18 test set.
-This indicates that generalization is indeed an issue for many of these systems and it will be interesting to see if other contributions are able to outperform the SOTA systems.
+It can already be seen that the difference in SDR between these models is smaller than what is reported on the well-established MUSDB18 test set.
+This indicates that generalization is indeed an issue for many of these systems and it will be interesting to see if other contributions can outperform the SOTA systems.

-Fig.~\ref{fig:leaderboardA} and \ref{fig:leaderboardB} show $SDR_{\rm{song}}$ for all 30 songs for the baselines as well as the currently best methods known from literature.
+Fig.~\ref{fig:leaderboard}(a) and \ref{fig:leaderboard}(b) show $SDR_{\rm{song}}$ for all 30 songs for the baselines as well as the currently best methods known from literature.
 There is one exception in the computation of $SDR_{\rm{song}}$ for SS\_015: For this song, it was computed by excluding $\it{bass}$ and averaging over three instruments only as this song has an all-silent $\it{bass}$ track and $SDR_{\rm{Bass}}$ would aggravate the average SDR over four instruments.
-Please note that this song is one of the three demo songs that were not used for the evaluation of the systems.
+For this reason this song was made part of the set of three songs (SS\_008, SS\_015 and SS\_018) that were left out of the evaluation so that they could be provided to the participants as demo (see note \ref{refdemo}).

-The results for SS\_25--26 are considerably worse than for the other songs; we can assume that this is because these songs contain more electronic sounds than the others.
+The results for SS\_025--026 are considerably worse than for the other songs; we assume that this is because these songs contain more electronic sounds than the others.